diefenbach/django-lfs/docs/user/catalog/products.rst

     Shop / Taxes.

 For sale
-    If this is activated the default price of the product is stroken and the for entered for sale price is displayed.
+    If this is activated the default price of the product is stroked and the for entered for sale price is displayed.

 Short description